jarajapu/time-series-1/README.md

 #### Search for a registered metric/tagk/tagv

-Using a properly configured client, we can search an OpenTSDB cluster to find suggestions for a metric, tag key, or tag value.
-This employs the /api/suggest end point of the OpenTSDB API and works as a simple namespace search.
-It is useful when we do not know what metric labels are being written to the OpenTSDB.
+Using a properly configured client, you can search an OpenTSDB cluster to find suggestions for a metric, tag key, or tag value.
+This employs the `/api/suggest` end point of the OpenTSDB API and works as a simple namespace search.
+It is useful when you do not know what metric labels are being written to the OpenTSDB.

 ```ruby
 client.suggest('proc.stat.cpu') # suggest a metric